jm-rcc/hpc-docs/software/DendroPy.md

 ## Installed versions
  - dendropy/4.5.2-gcccore-11.3.0  (version), (toolchain)
  - dendropy/4.5.2-gcccore-10.3.0  (version), (toolchain)
-### Description
-A Python library for phylogenetics and phylogenetic computing: reading, writing, simulation, processing and manipulation of phylogenetic trees (phylogenies) and characters.
+>A Python library for phylogenetics and phylogenetic computing: reading, writing, simulation, processing and manipulation of phylogenetic trees (phylogenies) and characters.